TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 ---
 title: "Open Telemetry"
 date: 2023-08-29T10:28:52+03:00
-tags: ["otel", "open telemetry"]
+tags: ["otel", "opentelemetry"]
 description: Overview page to introduce OpenTelemetry in Tyk
 ---

-Since v5.2.+ Tyk now supports OpenTelemetry, a robust observability framework for cloud-native software.
-Enhance your API Gateway's monitoring capabilities with customizable traces and metrics.
+Since v5.2 of Tyk Gateway, you can now leverage the power of OpenTelemetry, a robust observability framework for cloud-native software.
+Enhance your API Gateway's monitoring capabilities with distributed tracing.

 ## Enabling OpenTelemetry in Two Steps